coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

   - The next paragraph must contain an image that will be the one substituted by the actual entity image
   - In the case of needing various images, each image to be substituted must be different
   - All the configurations made on the image will be respected, only the image will be substituted
   - We treat the image directives in a special way.
 The idea is that there are so many possible configuration options for an image (width, height, alignment, …) that it would be complicated to include them in the image directive to indicate how the image should be rendered.
-So we decided that you include any image, format it as you need using the options that OpenOffice gives you for this and then we will substitute only the image leaving all the formating as you defined it.
+So we decided that you include any image, format it as you need using the options that OpenOffice gives you for this and then we will substitute only the image leaving all the formatting as you defined it.
   - In case there is more than one image field on the module you can specify which one you want using the dot notation: Contacts.myimage.
   - There is a special case in the Project module to retrieve the GanttChart: **Project.GanttChart**